nikvuk92/PGA_2024/Project.md

 ```
 /crex/proj/uppmax2023-2-38/SCRIPTS
 ```
-The setup of this The unknown samples are a mysterious bunch.
-They look different from the rest don't they? (*hint - check the genotyping rate - i.e. missingness*).

 In the steps that will lead you towards unmasking the unknown populations you will need to:

 1. Take a look at both Reference populations to get a feel of what you are working with.
 Check the genotyping rate of both;